This may take up to thirty seconds.

 1 etrog or two Meyer lemons

 Rinse the fruit and cut it lengthwise, then in half again lengthwise.
-Remove any seeds.
-Slice fruit thinly and weigh it.
+Remove seeds.
+Slice thinly and weigh it.
 Write down the weight in a safe place.
 Soak the fruit overnight in water and make sure to fully cover it.

 To check if it's ready, place a small plate in the freezer for a few minutes.
 Drop a tiny spoonful of the mixture onto the cold plate, then place it back in the freezer for five minutes.
 This will zap the heat from the jam.
 Using your finger, move the jam- it should wrinkle a bit and appear thickened.
 If not, simmer for a bit longer until ready.